 M.A. students enroll in the same classes as Ph.D. students, and are treated as full members of the graduate program.

-Normally M.A. students do not received guaranteed department funding, although they are encouraged to apply through the university for financial aid and university scholarships.
-However, students qualify for in-state tuition after just one year of residency in Colorado.
+M.A. students do not receive guaranteed department funding, but in recent years most of our M.A. have received Teaching Assistantships in at least some of their semesters in the program.
+(TA-ships come with both a stipend and tuition waiver.)
+M.A. students are also encouraged to apply through the university for financial aid and university scholarships.
+Moreover, all domestic graduate students qualify for in-state tuition after just one year of residency in Colorado.
 Applicants admitted to the M.A. program who are not residents of Colorado or of any of the Western states should consider petitioning to defer their enrollment for one year, during which time they can establish residency in Colorado, in order to avoid paying out-of-state tuition.

 Students considering both our Ph.D. and our M.A. program should apply to the Ph.D. program.
 Applicants not accepted to the Ph.D. will automatically be considered for the M.A. program.
 Those interested only in the terminal M.A. program should apply just to that program.
 Students applying to the M.A. program can expect to hear about admission some time in late March to early April.